 Different Prides of Kithrix have set aside different days as holy.
 These are often celebrated with a Ritual Hunt.
 The Pride’s nedahi is often known to anoint a new born with the “Mark of Three Claws” precisely at midnight.

 Worship of Nenteth began with the creation of the Kithrix, around 2800 years ago, but was later adopted by human bands of nomadic hunters.
 Faith spread to other cultures after that, with a notable population among the wood elves.
 At present time in Azkon, Nenteth is mostly worshiped on the wild plains.

 Followers of Nenteth typically engage in:

-- The first portion of a ritual hunt is given directly to Nenteth, typically as a burnt offering.
+- The first portion of a ritual hunt is offered directly to Nenteth, typically through incineration

-- All attempts will be make to live within the environment, not changing the environment to suit your purpose.
+- All attempts will be make to live in the environment, not changing the environment to suit your purpose.

 - When resources are harvested from nature, efforts is taken to only harvest what the local environment can afford.